 For both of them, fill out the online spreadsheet.
+(That should be editable from your .nyu address.)
 The goal here is to reduce this to a tabular dataset.
-Describe what each of the columns in this dataset would be.
+Describe what each of the fields in this dataset would be.
+(No more than 10 fields per dataset).